Guide for Using Custom Databases

 Next, go to the Questions tab and “Write a New Question”.
 Choose MySQL or PostgreSQL from the language dropdown menu.
 An additional “Custom database” dropdown will appear.
 Select the custom database you’d like to use with this question, write your question or instructions, and save.

-Now this question and its associated database will be available for use in any interview.
-In any pad, open the questions menu, search for MySQL or PostgreSQL questions, and select your question.
+Now this question and its associated database will be available for use in a pad.
+From a pad, open the questions menu, search for MySQL or PostgreSQL questions, and select your question.
 Once you insert that question into the pad, your database will automatically be loaded and available for querying.